omissis/kube-apiserver-proxy/README.md

 Feel free to explore it to find out more, and don't forget to have a look at the `scripts/` folder for more details on the implementation.

+For more information on the architectural decisions that have been made, refer to the [docs/arch/](./docs/arch/) folder.

 [asdf]: https://asdf-vm.com/
 [direnv]: https://direnv.net/
 [kind]: https://kind.sigs.k8s.io/